Travel advice for Sri Lanka

 Jami-Ul-Alfar Mosque in Colombo, Sri Lanka © streetflash/Shutterstock

 As you prepare for your trip to Sri Lanka, check out if any of the country's fantastic festivals and events align with your visit.
 Ensure you book your accommodation early to secure the best options.
 Looking for more ideas for your Sri Lankan adventure?
-Take a look at our top recommendations for the best things to do in the country.
+Take a look at our top recommendations for the best things to see in Sri Lanka.

 This grand Buddhist procession takes place during the Navam Full Moon Poya Day in Colombo.
 Adorned elephants, traditional dancers, and drummers parade through the streets, creating a vibrant spectacle.